 The Youth Mentoring Program has been a hallmark of the organization since our founding, supporting children and youth in grades K-8 on the West Side of Cleveland through personalized academic mentoring.
 Due to the COVID-19 pandemic, we have developed a remote learning mentoring program to better serve the youth and families we work with.

-We are seeking motivated, compassionate volunteers to take part in our Home Mentoring Program.
-As a mentor, you can offer a resettled refugee student in the Cleveland area much needed academic support, greater confidence in English language skills, and new windows into American culture and the community.
+We are currently recruiting Volunteer Mentors to establish long-term relationships with their mentee and work on a one-on-one basis through biweekly Zoom sessions.
+As a Virtual Mentor, you can offer a resettled student in the Cleveland area much needed academic support, greater confidence in English language skills, and you can empower them to actualize their own personal and educational goals.

 No additional volunteer opportunities at this time.